armory/docs/content/en/armory-cdaas/concepts/architecture.md

 Armory Cloud is a collection of cloud-based services that Armory operates.
 These services are used to orchestrate deployments and monitor their progress.

-Several specific services in Armory Cloud are important for understanding how Project Aurora and Armory CDaaS function.
+Several specific services in Armory Cloud are important for understanding how Armory CDaaS functions.
 These services have endpoints that users and non-cloud services interact with.
 Details of the external URLs for these services are covered in [Networking](#networking).

 #### Agent Hub